fabianlopezdev/usa-presence-calculator/mobile/DEVELOPMENT_PLAN.md

 # USA Presence Calculator - Mobile Frontend Development Plan

+## 🚨 CRITICAL WARNING
+**NEVER BREAK SHARED OR API PACKAGES!** Both shared and API packages have 100% passing tests on the main branch.
+Any test failures in these packages during mobile development are YOUR responsibility to fix immediately.
+The mobile development MUST NOT impact the working backend and shared packages.

 ## 🎯 Overview
 This plan outlines the comprehensive development of the mobile frontend for the USA Presence Calculator app, following the established style guide, UX specifications, and architectural decisions.